To be eligible to receive funding from this commitee, programs and events must meet the following criteria:

 - Funding recipients are expected to submit an evaluation following the completion of their event.

-Committee members will consider written requests from members of the Loyola community that include the following items:
+Committee members will consider written requests that include the following items:

 - A detailed description of the program or event, including student population served, the purpose of the event (including how it will fit with the mission of the University and the goals of the Education for Life committee), anticipated attendance, and a brief outline of the qualifications of the proposed speaker.